Your Community. Your Kids.

 Making A Referral

-If you would like to contact one of our Second Wind Fund Affiliate Programs to make a referral for a youth in your community, below is the list of Affiliates, the communities they cover and the referral line.
+If you would like to contact Second Wind Fund (SWF) to make a referral for a child or youth in your community, below is a list of the areas covered by the program and the referral line for the appropriate counties.

 Areas served by Second Wind Fund: